 Even if a person living in poverty can get a job that pays the Salvadoran minimum wage, it is not enough to get them out of poverty.
 The Salvadoran minimum wage is so low that it hardly covers the essential cost of living.

 Many individuals, especially youth, see illicit activities as a way of getting out of poverty.
-They don’t realize that there will be consequences by choosing to go this route.
-Many of these kids end up in jail or dead instead of out of poverty.
+They don’t realize that there are consequences by choosing to go this route.
+Most of these kids end up in jail or dead instead of out of poverty.

 Family displacement or forced migration is another result of poverty in El Salvador.
 Families from impoverished gang-infested communities leave to protect their families or start fresh in a new location.

-My point of view is that the first thing the government needs to do is to ensure safety, not an easy thing to accomplish.
-Only by giving a better sense of security, people in impoverished communities will seek more opportunities that could lead them out of poverty.
+One of the first things the government needs to accomplish is to improve security.
+By having a better sense of security, people in impoverished communities will seek more opportunities that could lead them out of poverty.

-Also, the education system and infrastructure in these communities need to improve.
-If the new generations are giving a better education, they will most likely not live in poverty.
+Also, the education system needs to improve.
+If the new generations are giving a better education, they will most likely never end up in poverty.

 Undoubtedly, poverty in El Salvador is a problem with deeps roots that will take years to overcome.
 Nonetheless, the sooner steps are taken to eradicate it, the sooner the country will improve.